Rabbible/C51/README.md

 # C51
- This is repository to store some sources of C51.
+ This is a repository to store some sources of C51.